First Grade Curriculum

 - Use phonics skills to orally count word segments (syllables)

-- Demonstrate knowledge of alphabetizing by first and second letter
+- Demonstrate knowledge of first letter alphabetical order

 Number and Numeration